-Citizens of visa-exempt countries like the UK, Canada, the USA and several others won't need a visa if they're staying for 90 days or less and are strictly here as tourists.
+Depending on where they're from and how long they intend to stay, most expats will need a visa for South Africa.
+Citizens of visa-exempt countries such as the UK, Canada, the US and several others won't need a visa if they're staying for 90 days or less and are in the country for tourism or business purposes.

-Holders of passports from non-exempt countries and those wanting to stay longer to study, volunteer or work in South Africa have to apply for a visa beforehand.
+Holders of passports from non-exempt countries and those wanting to stay longer to study, volunteer or work in South Africa will have to apply for a visa beforehand.

-Temporary residency visas for South Africa
+Temporary residence visas for South Africa

 Permanent residence permits for South Africa

 Expats who want to stay long-term will need a permanent residence permit for South Africa.
 The application process varies according to what they want to do in the country.
 The first thing to determine is which category the application falls under.

 Direct residence permits are applied for on the basis of having been in the country on a work visa for the past five years.
 Residency-on-other-grounds permits cover other reasons for permanent residency, such as retiring, starting a business or moving to the country to join a family member or spouse.